iyash1/my-book-summaries/emotional-intelligence.md

 > 14. Seek Feedback
 > 15. Get to Know Yourself under Stress

+- _SELF-AWARENESS ACTIVITY 1_ : Observer physical changes & cues when you are happy, excited, sad or depressed from head to toe.
+Think about the events that have triggered strong emotions - both positive and negative - and take a not of physical differences.
+Next time, when confused about your emotions, observe your physical signs.

+- _SELF-AWARENESS ACTIVITY 2_: Take a sheet of paper and separate it into two columns.
+List your core values and beliefs in the left column and anything that you've done or said recently that you aren't proud of in the right column.
+Is what you value in alignment with the manner in which you conduct yourself?
+If not, consider alternatives to what you said and did that would have made you proud of yourself, or at least more comfortable.

+- _SELF-AWARENESS ACTIVITY 3_: Taking a moment here and there to check yourself will allow you to understand your mood before it sets the tone for the rest of your day.

+---

 > **SELF-MANAGEMENT STRATEGIES**
 >
 > 1. Breathe Right